Tribute of the Three Cows: Events of 1373

-The arbitration of Ansó
+The arbitration of Ansó (1375)

 The town of Ansó examined the causes of the dispute and on 16 October 1375, issued an arbitration that stands to this day.
-In the preamble, the arbitration states that the mayor of Ansó, Sancho García and five other residents of Ansó have heard the arguments of the representatives of Roncal and Barétous with the respective permission of the king of Navarre, Charles IV, and the viscount Béarn, Gaston Fébus.
+In the preamble, the arbitration states that the mayor of Ansó, Sancho García and five other residents of Ansó (árbitros arbitradores and amigables componedores, "arbitrating judges" and "amicable mediators") have heard the arguments of the representatives of Roncal and Barétous with the respective permission of the king of Navarre, Charles IV, and the viscount Béarn, Gaston Fébus.
 The residents of the valley of Soule are also mentioned as arbiters in the dispute.
+Many hombres buenos ("good men", respected local men) from the interested parties and from other locations were also present.

+They met from 28 July to 18 August at the church of Sant Per or Saint Peter.
+After hearing witnesses and examining documents, they were seated in the manner of judges, and their purpose was expressed as follows: